m-salamon/inventory-management/README.md

-# simcha-organizer
+# inventory-management

-a platform to organize and manage the gift buying for any occasion, where lots of people are contributing to varios partys.
+A platform to organize and manage inventory for a small bussiness.